wkraz/dynasty-basketball/README.md

    ```
 3. Set up your MongoDB database
 4. Create a `.env` file in the server directory with your configuration
-5. Start the development servers:
+5. Start the development servers (client & server in 2 separate terminals):
    ```
    npm run dev
    ```

 ## TODO
 - Implement Keep/Trade/Cut game
      - Figure out formula for continuously updating value (try and not have to rewrite entire json file)